Logico (album)

 Logico is the fifth solo studio album by the Italian songwriter Cesare Cremonini, released on May 6, 2014 by Trecuori and distributed by Universal Music.

-The album debuted at the top of the Italian FIMI ranking, dropping to fourth position the following week.
-The album in January 2015 became a platinum disc for the 50,000 copies sold, and won Medimex's "Album of the Year" award.
+The album debuted at the top of the Italian Albums Chart, becoming his first album to achieve it.

 On November 27, 2015, a limited edition box was named Logico Project Limited Edition containing both the Logic CD and the 3 live album More than logical (Live).